Primordial Fluctuations within Teleparallelism: High Order Generalization

 One may observe that all terms inside (\ref{ADMft}) are no more than variables of the metric $\hat{h}_{ij}$ with its corresponding Levi-Civita derivative $\hat{D}_i$, and without higher than second-order time derivative.
 The change of variables from $\hat{h}_{ij}$ to $\hat{h}^a_i$ shows no difference in quadratic computations for $\hat{\Sigma}_{ij}$ and $\hat{R}^{(3)}$ according to the discussion in Sec.
 III, while the only non-metric quantity $\hat{T}^{j\,\,i}_{\,\,j}$ drops as the total divergence.
 Hence, the degrees of freedom of (\ref{ADMft}) is the same as the action (\ref{ADMLT}), which is found to have one scalar mode and two tenser modes in linear perturbations.
+The theory with the unusual non-minimal derivative coupling between field and gravity introduces no new degree of freedom, which is also found in \cite{Germani}.